How to Pick Herbs and Vegies for Top Crops

 - There are also some great books you can borrow from any library that will provide a wealth of information on specific harvest times for each vegetable.
 They will vary slightly depending on variety and climate.

 Pumpkins for example, may appear big enough to cut and eat.
 However, they are best not harvested until the stem dries out, becomes hard and the vine dies off.
 Picked before then, the seeds may not be mature enough to save.
-Also, the flavour will not be at its peak.
+Also, the flavour will not be at its peak and pumpkins may taste quite bland instead of sweet because sugars have not fully developed.
 Stalks should be cut at least 5cm (2in) from the fruit to maximise storage life.
 Allow the pumpkins to dry out in the sun for a few days to toughen their skin.